sanitswain/java8tips/funcinterfaces.rst

     }

     Output:
-    reduce1() execution time: 0.006 secs
+    reduceWrapper() execution time: 0.006 secs
-    reduce2() execution time: 0.002 secs
+    reducePrimitive() execution time: 0.002 secs

-In the above example `reduce` methods calculating sum of a given array of numbers and output section shows their running times. ``reduce2()`` is 3 times faster than ``reduce1()`` method because it uses ``IntBinaryOperator`` which avoids unnecessary boxing and unboxing operations.
+In the above example `reduceWrapper` methods calculating sum of a given array of numbers and output section shows their running times. ``reducePrimitive()`` is 3 times faster than ``reduceWrapper()`` method because it uses ``IntBinaryOperator`` which avoids unnecessary boxing and unboxing operations.

-Java8 brings a bundle of primitive functional interfaces that deals with only three primitive types i.e. int, long and double.
+Java8 shiped with bundle of primitive functional interfaces that deals with only three primitive types i.e. int, long and double.
 Basically it follows a naming conventions to identify as them:

 - **XXX:** Examples are IntPredicate, IntFunction, DoubleFunction, LongFunction etc. They accept primitive inputs and returns reference type results.
 - **ToXXX:** Examples are ToLongFunction, ToIntFunction etc. They accept reference type as input and returns primitive types.
 - **XXXToYYY:** IntToDoubleFunction, DoubleToLongFunction are some examples of this.
-They accept primitive type and also return primitive types.
+They accept one primitive type and returns another primitive types.

 .. note:: There are little caveats in above rules: